gajus/bundle-dependencies/README.md

 ```

 These are the backup files of your original `./package.json` and `./node_modules`.
 Do not commit them to the package registry.

+## Considerations

+* This tool will not work if package has dependencies with native bindings (https://github.com/gajus/bundle-dependencies/issues/1 and https://github.com/gajus/bundle-dependencies/issues/2).

 ## Implementation